enemy141/CutoutFabrik2D/README.md

 # CutoutIK
-IK system for cutout animation
+a simple Fabrik2D design for cutout animation